 The NC ensures that new directors are aware of their duties and obligations.
 The NC also decides if a director is able to and has been adequately carrying out his duties as a director of the company.
 In assisting the NC to determine whether Directors who are on multiple boards have committed adequate time to diligently discharge their duties and responsibilities towards the Company's affairs, internal guidelines have been established to address the competing time commitments faced by Directors serving on multiple boards.
-To address the competing time commitments faced by Directors serving on multiple boards.
-To address the competing time commitments faced by Directors serving on multiple boards.
-To address the competing time commitments faced by Directors serving on multiple boards.
-To address the competing time commitments faced by Directors serving on multiple boards.
-To address the competing time commitments faced by Directors serving on multiple boards.
 To address the competing time commitments that are faced when Directors serve on multiple boards, the NC has reviewed and made recommendation to the Board accordingly on the maximum number of listed company board appointments which any Director may hold.
 Based on the recommendation, the Board has determined and set the maximum number of listed company board appointments at not more than five (5) other listed companies after reviewing the capabilities and background of each Director as well as the nature of the business of the Group.
 Currently, none of the Directors hold more than five (5) directorships in other listed companies.

-The NC, having reviewed each of the Director's directorships in other companies and principal commitments as well as each Director's attendance, overall performance and contribution to the Board in FY2020, the NC is satisfied that the Directors have spent adequate time on the Company's affairs and have duly discharged their responsibilities adequately for FY2020.
+The NC, having reviewed each of the Director's directorships in other companies and principal commitments as well as each Director's attendance, overall performance and contribution to the Board in FY2022, the NC is satisfied that the Directors have spent adequate time on the Company's affairs and have duly discharged their responsibilities adequately for FY2022.
 All Independent Non-Executive Directors are required to declare their Board representations at the Board meeting whenever there is change and at the end of each financial year.